 - 2021 rateable values will be based on rents agreed on or around 1st April 2019.
 In a rising market (say within the industrial sector for example), it would be beneficial for businesses to have their future rateable value based upon 2019 levels.

-Businesses with lease events taking place on or around 1st April 2019 should take advice now.
+Businesses with lease events taking place on or around 1st April 2019 should take business rates advice now.

 - ‘Check, Challenge, Appeal’ so far has only served to slow down the appeals process, ultimately forcing the ratepayer to pay at an incorrect rate for a longer length of time.
 Bringing forward the revaluation doesn’t address the issues businesses face with the current system and rating list.